Commercial Build-Outs in San Diego

 You're taking a shell or cold-dark space

-Bare shells need everything — partitions, restrooms, mechanical, electrical, plumbing, and finishes — built out to make the space usable.
+Bare shells need everything, from partitions, restrooms, and mechanical to electrical, plumbing, and finishes, built out to make the space usable.

 Your use doesn't match the previous tenant's